unChaz/sci-fi-5e/srd/classes/guardian.md

 ## Alien Smite

-Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one tek skill slot to deal radiant damage to the target, in addition to the weapon’s damage.
+Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one tek skill slot to deal kinetic damage to the target, in addition to the weapon's damage.
 The extra damage is 2d8 for a 1st-level tek skill slot, plus 1d8 for each tek skill level higher than 1st, to a maximum of 5d8.
 The damage increases by 1d8 if the target is an undead or a fiend.

 ## Alien Health